Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Marcus Stroman (7-4) for his 15th start of the season.
+- The Cubs' Drew Smyly (6-4) will make his 15th start of the season.

+- In 14 starts this season, he's earned a quality start in five of them.

+- Smyly has three starts in a row of five innings or more.

 |Opponent